Attaining a strong-field QED signal at laser-electron colliders with optimized focusing: Optimal focusing

 where $a_d \approx 780$.
-If we were interested in the maximal energy density (i.e. $\left(E^2+B^2\right)/(8\pi)$) all the possible cases were indifferent because the energy density is independent of $a$ and $b$.
+If we were interested in the maximal energy density ($\left(E^2+B^2\right)/8\pi$) all the cases were indifferent because the energy density is independent of $a$ and $b$.
 Nevertheless, searching for the strongest possible acceleration yields one specific optimum.
 First we note that the maximal Lorentz force is achieved if the electron propagates along the $y$ axis.
-In this case the absolute value of the Lorentz force and the $\chi$ value is proportional to Searching for the maximum of $\chi^2$ we compute the derivative with respect to $b$:
+In this case the absolute value of the Lorentz force and the $\chi$ value is proportional to